‘Project Runway’ 2017 Recap: Episode 7 — The Ultimate Faceoff

 Results

-After taking a closer look at the designs for tonight on Project Runway Season 16, the designers are back on the runway.
+After taking a closer look at the designs for tonight on Project Runway Season 16, the designers were back on the runway.
 The winning team tonight was Margarita and Batani.
-On that note, the winning designer from that team was Margarita and her look is available on jcpenney.com now.
+On that note, the winning designer from that team was Margarita and her look is available on JC Penney’s website now.
 The losing team was Claire and Shawn, but who went home?
-We don’t know yet, as the judges want to see what they can do an individuals.
-So, they put them to the ultimate face off.
+We don’t know yet, as the judges want to see what they can do as individuals.
+So, they put them to the ultimate faceoff.
 They have one hour to create a look and cannot help each other out.
-This face off will take place next week.
+This faceoff will take place next week.

-Who do you think will win the face off between the twins on Project Runway 2017 next week?
+Who do you think will win the faceoff between the twins on Project Runway 2017 next week?

 [Featured Image by A&E Networks]